-With the constant flow of upcoming events, endless movement within the hustle and bustle of today’s society, staying caught up with your schoolwork, working steady shifts, making time for your hobbies—all on top of trying to balance a healthy social life, comes the inevitable loss of hours of sleep.
+With the constant flow of upcoming events, endless movement within the hustle and bustle of today’s society, staying caught up with your schoolwork, working steady shifts, making time for your hobbies—all on top of trying to balance a healthy social life, comes the inevitable loss of hours of sleep and the negative effects of sleep deprivation.
 Even if you are getting in a good six to eight hours of sleep a night, with the extra workload you are taking on, your body actually requires more than the average recommended hours in order to properly re-energize itself.
 As a balanced life is supposed to result in feelings of ease and contentment, here are some ways to continue lightheartedly throughout the seasons for all of those who find their shoulders are falling a bit slumpy.

 1. Make Some Time

 I know schedules are already tight, but the only way you are going to be able to keep your head on straight is if you find a whole day to dedicate to yourself, and yourself only!
 If you really cannot afford to put aside one day, then one evening will suffice.
 During this free “me time”, you are entitled to a bath with surrounding candles, scented by your choice, to add to some much needed aroma therapy.
 The other day I worked a 12 hour serving shift and let me tell you, coming home to a hot lavender-scented bath totally made my mind drift from thoughts of physical abuse to prancing through fields of flowers, setting me up nicely for a good night’s rest.
 If a bath is out of the picture, you can also work on organizing your space, whether that space is within your household, or an office.
 Clearing physical space will allow for some head space to clear up, setting you up for an easy adjustment in getting back to business the following day.
 Just find the time to do at least one thing for yourself that you’ve been meaning to get around to.